tweag/asterius/utils/readme.md

 * `utils/clean.sh`: Clean up the `ghc-toolkit` and `asterius` packages, removing the source & compiled objects of the boot libs.
-* `utils/ghcid.sh`: Call `ghcid` on `asterius`.
+* `utils/ghcid.sh`: The script used by `ghcid` for `asterius`; do not run it directly, instead just run `ghcid` from the project root directory.
 Modify the script to add the source of an executable/test target when needed.
 This doesn't require a previous boot, but does require a `stack build` of `asterius`, even if it fails midway, since it treats the auto-generated `Paths_asterius.hs` as an input source file as well.
 * `utils/reboot.sh`: Do the cleanup, rebuild and reboot, using all CPU cores.
 If you touch the source of boot libs in `ghc-toolkit/` or modify the IR/codegen of `asterius`, the boot cache may be out-of-sync so you need to run this